-Saturday Success Stories: New England Patriots, Triple H, and Alec Baldwin As ‘Donald Trump’ Steal the Headlines [Opinion]
+Saturday Success Stories: New England Patriots, Triple H, and Alec Baldwin As ‘Donald Trump’ Steal The Headlines

-While most may not consider the story of the Ringling Brothers closing down,when you’re in business for well over 100 years, it becomes a clear indication that you did something right.
+While most may not consider the story of the Ringling Brothers closing down, when you’re in business for well over 100 years, being in business that long is definitely a clear indication that you did something right.
 Today’s success stories have contributed in each of their professions with highest honor, which brings me great joy in acknowledging their stories for today.

-New England Patriots Stay Hot:
+New England Patriots Stay Hot

 We all have gotten used to the New England Patriots winning every season.
 The pairing of Bill Belichick and Tom Brady is as strong as Donald Trump and Steve Harvey–bad comparison, but you get the idea.
 The two have dominated as a pairing for well over a century; nothing seems to appear that they will be slowing down anytime soon either.

-Today’s 34-16 victory over the Houston Texans, who now have to go into the off-season again with questions at Quarterback as Brock Owsweiler went 23-40 with a touchdown and three interceptions.
+Today’s 34-16 victory over the Houston Texans, who now have to go into the off-season again with questions at quarterback as Brock Owsweiler went 23-40 with a touchdown and three interceptions.
 The Patriots became the first team in the Super Bowl era to reach the conference championship six years in a row, according to the New York Times.

 Tom Brady had a decent performance, with two touchdowns and two interceptions, and threw for close to 300 yards passing.
-Most importantly, he ended the game healthy, and will now prepare himself for next week as the New England Patriots will take on either the Kansas City Chiefs or the Pittsburgh Steelers.
+Most importantly, he ended the game healthy and will now prepare himself for next week as the New England Patriots will take on either the Kansas City Chiefs or the Pittsburgh Steelers.

-Triple H Is The Game For A Reason:
+Triple H Is The Game For A Reason

 Triple H dominated Saturday with the opening round of the WWE United Kingdom Title Tournament.
-He began today’s show with the chilling monologue:
+He began today’s show with the chilling monologue.

 Tonight’s show was elegance all around.
 The arena of the tournament was held in the Empress Ballroom, which is located in Blackpool, England.
-Empress looks like an arena you would read about in a Jane Austen novel–instead, it held royalty in its own right as it featured great professional wrestling action; as only England can provide, along with dramatic storylines and controversial endings.
+Empress looks like an arena you would read about in a Jane Austen novel–instead, it held royalty in its own right as it featured great professional wrestling action as only England can provide, along with dramatic storylines and controversial endings.

 Danny Burch appeared to kick-out at the two count–although too close to call.
 It appeared to be the result of a blood stoppage, as he received a legitimate cut to his head.
 Perfect timing, as the referee was probably going to stop the match regardless.